-Comment: My rugby stream worked perfectly.
+Comment | Sorry Spark Sport, my Rugby World Cup stream worked perfectly.
 It was also illegal

 2. I liked the wee number nines.
 Aaron Smith is an especially cute larrikin who looks like he's gotten away with too much in life.

-3. I like watching their heads pop out of piles of bodies, watching them untangle their big bodies from each other carefully, ball long gone.
+3. I like watching their heads pop out of piles of men, watching them untangle their big bodies from each other carefully, ball long gone.
 It looks uncomfortable but also novel and endearing.

 4. I wish they would protect their noggins.